mkvlrn/typescript-templates/README.md

 ## so... what's this?

-It's mainly about the configurations of dev dependencies and/or file strucutures that need to be adjusted for one reason or another - and preserving them in templates is as good documentation as any, methinks.
+It's mainly about the configurations of dev dependencies and/or file structures that need to be adjusted for one reason or another - and preserving them in templates is as good documentation as any, methinks.

 <details>
 <summary>So, it's the same good, old "build system" using 👇:</summary>